rivalee/quietsignals/_posts/2025-08-10-press-a-button-to-evaporate-potable-water.md

 Doing this wasn't easy.
 We had many obstacles to overcome:

-* We had to find out who owned the 10+ year old GOV.UK page.
+* We had to find out who owned the 10+ year old government design principles page.
 It wasn’t technically owned by any team.
 It made sense for the Service Manual to adopt this page, and we were relieved they were happy to do that.
 * Getting people to show up to the workshop.
 Getting people to reply to our emails.
 Coordinating editing with the working group.
 Given we were doing this around our day job, it wasn’t always easy or straightforward.
 * Finding the right words was hard.
 The workshops really helped with this, as we knew what themes we needed to prioritise.
-Despite unfounded fears we were forming a ‘design by committee’, the workshops were extremely helpful and valuable.
+Despite unfounded fears we were forming a design by committee, the workshops were extremely helpful and valuable.
 It helped that we kept the number of attendees low, and we were very selective about who we invited.
 We were blessed to have some really excellent participants.
-* The ultimate risk that we did all this work for nothing, and we’d be stopped by senior management, or DSIT (who needed to approve the blog post).
+* The ultimate risk that we did all this work for nothing, and we’d be stopped by senior management, or DSIT — who needed to approve the blog post.
 Fortunately none of this happened and we sailed through.

 We overcame all of the obstacles.